top of page

 John Potvin is the organizing coordinator for the Thomas Point Shoal lighthouse.
 He

-in the lighthouse.
-Paul Hansen and Jim Menefee are planning to work on the display
+this case.
+Paul Hansen and Jim Menefee also plan to work on the construction of the case.
+The

 bottom of page